 John and Alan Lomax met Lead Belly during one of their recording trips for the Library of Congress.
 Lead Belly was then a prison inmate, and the Lomaxes managed to secure his release.
 Lead Belly traveled with them, eventually settling in New York City.

-Lead Belly's repertoire included diverse African-American styles from work songs, ring chants, cowboy songs, games, and Tin Pan Alley to the Delta blues.
-His Folkways classic, the multi-volume Lead Belly's Last Sessions, re?ects this diversity.
-Some of his best-known songs are "Midnight Special," "Rock Island Line," and "Goodnight Irene."
-In addition to recordings for the Library of Congress, and Moe Asch's companies—Asch, Disc, and Folkways Records—Lead Belly also recorded for RCA, Capitol, and Columbia Records.
+Lead Belly’s repertoire included diverse African-American styles from work songs, ring chants, cowboy songs, games, and Tin Pan Alley to the Delta blues.
+His Folkways Records classic, the multi-volume Lead Belly’s Last Sessions, reflects this diversity.
+Some of his best-known songs are “Midnight Special,” “Rock Island Line,” and “Goodnight Irene.”
+In addition to recordings for the Library of Congress, and Moe Asch’s companies—Asch, Disc, and Folkways Records—Lead Belly also recorded for RCA, Capitol, and Columbia Records.

 Asch was philosophically committed to artistic freedom, something that prompted the independent-minded Lead Belly to record all types of songs in his repertoire.
 This generated controversy when Asch issued a record of Lead Belly singing children’s songs including “Skip to My Lou” and “Pick a Bale of Cotton.”
 Famed journalist Walter Winchell railed against the collection in the press, asking, “How could one issue a children’s record by a convicted murderer?”